huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

   *month*, the value ranges from 1 to 9.
 If `period_unit` is set to *year*, the value ranges from 1 to 3.
 This parameter is mandatory if `charging_mode` is set to *prePaid*.
 Changing this creates a new resource.

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
-Valid values are "true" and " false".
+  Valid values are *true* and *false*.
+Defaults to *false*.
 Changing this creates a new resource.

-* `auto_pay` - (Optional, Bool, ForceNew) Specifies whether auto pay is enabled.
+* `auto_pay` - (Optional, String, ForceNew) Specifies whether auto pay is enabled.
+  Valid values are *true* and *false*.
 Defaults to *true*.
 If you set this to *false*, you need to pay the order yourself in time, be careful about the timeout of resource creation.
 Changing this creates a new resource.

 The `publicip` block supports: